Canon XS vs Pentax K-1 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the XS has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XS has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XS was succeeded by the Canon T3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the XS and K-1 II can be found, respectively, in the Canon XS Manual (free pdf) or the online Pentax K-1 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XS and the Pentax K-1 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.